gmarocco/ESP32indEVB/README.md

 # ESP32indEVB
-ESP32-S3 industrial development board < br / >
+ESP32-S3 industrial development board

 This board is based on ESP32-S3 chip and microcontoller
- - There are the following physical communication interfaces < br / >
+ - There are the following physical communication interfaces

- a) debug USB (it is connected to a UARTport of ESP32-S3)   < br / >
+ a) debug USB (it is connected to a UARTport of ESP32-S3)

  b) native USB  < br / >
  c) isolated CANBUS with termination resistor  < br / >
  d) isolated RS485 with termination resistor < br / >